 But that’s not your only option, and today, it’s not even the best option.
 Near that plug, you’ll find a round DIN-type plug.
 On most C-64s and the C-128, it has 8 pins.
 On the very early versions of the C64, it has 5 pins.

 Commodore video cables have the proper DIN plug on one end and RCA plugs on the other.
-If your cable has two plugs, it’ll plug right into the composite video and audio plugs on most recent or recent-ish TVs.
+If your cable has two plugs, it’ll plug right into the composite video and audio plugs on most recent-ish TVs.
 The color codes should even match.
 If the video cable has three plugs, what you have is actually separated composite, an early implementation of S-Video.
 No problem; get a Y-adapter with a male connector on one end and two female jacks on the other end, plug the red and yellow RCA plugs from the Commodore cable into that, and then plug the adapter into the video plug on your TV.
 Or, if your TV has an S-video connector, I cover that in more detail here.

 What if you can’t find a Commodore video cable?
 If you’re handy with a soldering iron, you can make your own cable with parts from Radio Shack.
 You’ll need a 5-pin DIN plug, two male RCA plugs, and two lengths of speaker wire.
 Shielded cable like RGU-58 would be better, but isn’t totally necessary.